Jen999/tick-tock/docs/developerGuide.md

 ##### Feature: Sessions
 The sequence diagram visualizes the interactions between the `MainController` and the model when the session is started.

+Precondition: No session is currently running
 ![Session_Start](./developer_guide/SessionStartSeq.svg)

 The sequence diagram visualizes the interactions between the `MainController` and the model when the session ends.

+Precondition: A session/break is currently running
 ![Session_End](./developer_guide/SessionEndSeq.svg)

 ##### Feature: Breaks
 The sequence diagram visualizes the interactions between the `MainController` and the model when a break is started.

+Precondition: A session is currently running
 ![Break_View](./developer_guide/BreakSeq.svg)

 #### StatsController